mikesmith7810/hackronym/README.md

 `Start MySQL from Mac Preferences > MySQL (I find i have to stop and restart the instance to allow me to connect)`

-- Register Slack Apps OAUTH Token as an environment variable (until we get somthing better sorted out)
-- https://api.slack.com/apps - Generate a new token here - it will begin with 'xoxe.xoxp'

-`export SLACK_OAUTH_TOKEN=<slack oauth token>`

 - And the signing secret and bot token - you cna get these from the apps console

 `export SLACK_SIGNING_SECRET=<slack app signing secret>`